Shivaranjini-Kumaresh/keyvaluestore/README.md

 # Key-Value-Store
+This is a simple key value store server.It maintains a mapping, in memory, of keys to values.The server allows a maximum of N key-values to be in memory at any one time, as further entries are added, the oldest entries are evicted first(It follows LRU as its eviction strategy).
+The cache size is configurable.
-This is a simple key value store server which exposes API for putting a key value and getting a value based on a key.It follows LRU algorithm for pruning the cache when the size goes beyond the desired cache size.
-This library can either be used an in-proc library or can also be started as a stand alone TCP server.
-There is a Java based client library also provided.
+This store can either be used an in-proc java library or can also be started as a stand alone TCP server.
+There is a Java based client library that can be used to interact with the server remotely.
 This framework has got following components:
 * LRU Cache
-* TCP Server exposing the cache service.
+* TCP Server exposing the remote service.
 The server is developed using Java NIO
-* A java based client library for interacting with TCP server
+* A java based client for interacting with the TCP server

-# APIs exposed
+# Operations exposed
-public interface ICache<K,V> {

-    public void put(K key, V val);

-    public Object get(K key);
-}
+PUT <key> <value>
+GET <key>

 # Network protocol
 Following messages are supported:
 * PUT\nKEY\nVALUE\n - Returns OK\n incase of success and FAIL\n incase of failure